Key Takeaways

 How does age affect calorie needs?+

-Metabolism slows approximately 1–2% per decade after age 20, primarily due to muscle mass loss.
+Metabolism slows approximately 1–2% per decade after age 20, primarily due to muscle mass loss (sarcopenia).
 A 50-year-old typically needs 100–200 fewer calories per day than a 25-year-old of identical height, weight, and activity level.
-Resistance training to preserve muscle mass is the most effective way to counteract this decline.
+Resistance training to preserve muscle mass is the most effective way to counteract this decline — muscle is metabolically active tissue that increases resting calorie burn.

 🧮 Try the Free Calculators